AElfProject/AElf/docs-sphinx/reference/smart-contract-api/multi-token.md

 The multi-token contract is most essentially used for managing balances.

-## Token life-cycle: creation, issuance and transfer.
+## Token life-cycle: creation, issuance and transfer

 These methods constitute the basic functionality needed to maintain balances for tokens.
 For a full listing of the contracts methods you can check the [Token Contract definition](https://github.com/AElfProject/AElf/blob/master/protobuf/token_contract.proto) on GitHub.